 How to Say Hello in Chinese: A Quick Guide to Chinese Greetings

 How should we say “hello” in Chinese? 你好 nǐ hǎo is maybe the most well-known Chinese greeting.
 But surely, like in many other languages, 你好 nǐ hǎo is not the only way to greet someone in Chinese.
 There must be different kinds of greetings you can use with friends and other people you are close to, formal greetings that are suitable for business meetings, slightly formal “hello”s you can say when entering a store and so on.
-Well, indeed there are!
+Well, indeed, there are!
 The Chinese language is just as rich in greetings as any other language.
-So let’s dive in and learn the best ways to say “hello” in Mandarin like a native.
+So, let’s dive in and learn the best ways to say “hello” in Mandarin like a fluent speaker.

 Let’s learn how to actually say “hello” in Mandarin Chinese